 The Draft Coachella Valley Extreme Area Plan was developed through a public process.
-The Draft Plan was presented to the AB 617 East Coachella Valley Community Steering Committee on August 26, 2020, and the AQMP Advisory Group on September 3, 2020, and.
-It will be presented to the South Coast AQMD's Mobile Source Committee on September 18, 2020, and the Local Government and Small Business Assistance Advisory Group on October 9, 2020.
+The Plan was presented to the AB 617 East Coachella Valley Community Steering Committee on August 26, 2020 and the AQMP Advisory Group on September 3, 2020.
+It will be presented to the South Coast AQMD's Mobile Source Committee on September 18, 2020.
 The updated emissions inventory and modeling was also discussed and presented at the Scientific, Technical, and Modeling Peer Review Group on August 20, 2020.
-The Draft Plan was released on September 11, 2020 for public review.
-South Coast AOMD staff will hold held a Public Consultation Meeting on September 25, 2020 to solicit information, comments, and suggestions from the public, affected businesses and stakeholders.
-Key comments made at the Public Consultation Meeting included the applicability and impacts on tribal lands, pollution around the Salton Sea area, and the impacts of lowering the major source threshold on local businesses.
-Two comment letters were also received as of October 13, 2020.
-Key comments included projected locomotive emissions impact on attainment demonstration, impact of climate change on local ozone levels, control strategies to reduce local emissions, need for additional air monitoring stations, and additional incentive funding for the Coachella Valley.
-Responses to these comments are provided in Chapter 9 of this Plan.
-A Public hearing Hearing is scheduled at the South Coast AQMD Governing Board Meeting on December 4, 2020.
-Following approval by the South Coast AOMD Governing Board, the Plan will be submitted for approval by the CARB Board at their Board meeting to be held on December 10-11, 2020, which will then be submitted to the U.S. EPA for inclusion into the SIP.
+South Coast AQMD staff will hold a Public Consultation Meeting on September 25, 2020 to solicit information, comments, and suggestions from the public, affected businesses and stakeholders.
+A Public hearing is scheduled at the South Coast AQMD Governing Board Meeting on December 4, 2020.
+Following approval by the South Coast AQMD Governing Board, the Plan will be submitted for approval by the CARB Board at their Board meeting to be held on December 10-11, 2020, which will then be submitted to the U.S. EPA for inclusion into the SIP.